Shibhu-ganesan/ad-hub-web/README.md

 Assignment :
   To create a Discourse website for a custom where user can create, post, update, delete and comment on posts with login,registeration for users.
 Programming Language used: Ruby

   Framework: Rails
-Database used for local developement: Sqlite3
-Frontend languages: HTML, CSS, JavaScript
+  Database used for local developement: Sqlite3 Frontend languages: HTML, CSS, JavaScript

+Me and this project:
+  Ruby on rails is completely a new language and framework for me.
+I tried my level best to study, understand and develop this website.
+But unfortunately I failed to deploy and add google authentication.
+But If I get extra time I'll definitely complete that too.

+Note:
+  Please ignore my datas, they were uploaded during testing.
+I hope functionalitites will go well.

+How to run:
+  1)Redirect to the project folder
+  2)bundle install
+  3)rails s

 1) Home page
     Home page contains post created by every users will be displayed along with title,description,created date, where user can only view and cannot edit ither's post.
 2) Profile